 Submit your application using our Regent University Online Application.

 Pay the $50 application fee online during the application process.

 Fee Waiver: Attend a graduate School of Education on-campus or online information session to learn how to streamline your application process, discover financial aid resources and waive your $50 application fee.

 Note: If you are unable to complete our application due to a disability, please contact our Admissions Office and an admissions representative will provide reasonable accommodations to assist you in completing the application.

-Regent University's Office of the Registrar is requesting your official transcripts from your degree-granting institution, which indicates successful completion of a bachelor's and master's degree program.
-We are able to examine and view your unofficial transcript in order to gain you an admissions decision.
-Please submit your unofficial transcript to our Admissions Office by email to firstname.lastname@example.org using the subject line: SOE Doctoral Application Pieces.
+We are able to examine and view your unofficial transcripts from U.S.-based schools, which indicate successful completion of bachelor's and master's degree programs, in order to review you for an admissions decision.
+Please submit your unofficial transcript to our Admissions Office by email to email@example.com using the subject line: SOE Doctoral Application Pieces.

-Provide a professional résumé of employment and accomplishments, including copies of published materials.
+Provide a professional resume of employment and accomplishments.
 Email to email@example.com using the subject line: SOE Doctoral Application Pieces or fax to 757.352.4725.